 It's easy to adapt the Early Words Together at Two Outdoors sessions, depending on how much space is available to you.

 The downloadable resources on this page are only available to settings taking part in our Early Words Together at Two Outdoors programme.
-If you are not participating in the programme but are interested in finding out more, you can fill out our expression of interest form.
+If you are not participating in the programme but are interested in finding out more, contact us.

 Early Words Together Outdoors session plans